- Lucid Interactive Ltd

 Irish Leaving Certificate

-Overall Irish Leaving Certificate Highers requirement for this course is H3,H4,H4,H4,H4 (typical grade profile) plus English and Mathematics at Grade H6 or above (HL) or Grade O4 or above (Ordinary Level) if not sitting at Higher Level is also required.
+Overall Irish Leaving Certificate Highers requirement for this course H3,H3,H3,H3,H3, (typical grade profile) plus English and Mathematics at Grade H6 or above (HL) or Grade O4 or above (OL) if not sitting at Higher Level is also required.
 All subject areas considered.

-The Scottish Highers requirement for this course is grades CCCCD.
+The Scottish Highers requirement for this course is BBBCC.
 All subject areas considered.

 Scottish Advanced Highers

-The Scottish Advanced Highers requirement for this course is grades DDD.
+The Scottish Advanced Highers requirement for this course is CCC.
 All subject areas considered.

-Overall International Baccalaureate Diploma requirement for this course is a minimum of 24 points to include 12 at Higher Level.
-Grade 4 in Mathematics and Grade 4 in English Language is also required in overall profile.
+Overall International Baccalaureate Diploma requirement for this course is a minimum of 26 points to include 13 at Higher Level.
+Grade 4 in Mathematics and English Language also required in overall profile.

 Access to Higher Education (HE)

-Successful completion of an Ulster University validated Access Course (120 credits) with an overall mark of 60% to include a pass in NICATS Maths (level 2) or GCSE Maths at Grade C. GCSE English at Grade C is also required.
+Successful completion of a Ulster University validated Access route with an overall mark of 70% to include 70% in NICATS Maths (level 2) or GCSE Mathematics grade C (or equivalent) for entry to year 1.

 Other Access courses considered individually, please contact admissions staff: